 HomeAid Atlanta strives to improve the conditions of Atlanta's temporarily homeless families and individuals by focusing on increasing capacities at local transitional housing facilities, providing more homeless children, women and men with an opportunity to restore their lives.
 Transitional housing provides the temporarily homeless with safe, dignified living environments that blend into neighborhoods and offer life and job skills training programs promoting self-sufficiency.

-Through the generosity of metro Atlanta's home builders, their trade partners, financial institutions, sponsors and the public, HomeAid Atlanta has built 16 transitional housing facilities and one free-of-charge health clinic for the homeless, with additional projects currently in development.
-The results—more than 750 temporarily homeless people are provided housing each year in metro Atlanta through HomeAid Atlanta-built transitional housing facilities.
-In addition, we have held close to 30 community service projects through our HomeAid Cares program, assisting 11 local agencies with free repairs and upgrades valued at close to $250,000 for their facilities that serve the homeless.
+Through the generosity of metro Atlanta's home builders, their trade partners, financial institutions, sponsors and the public, HomeAid Atlanta has built or remodeled 18 (and counting) transitional housing facilities and one free-of-charge health clinic for the homeless, with additional projects currently in development.
+The results—approximately 750 temporarily homeless people are provided housing each year in metro Atlanta through HomeAid Atlanta-built transitional housing facilities.
+In addition, we have held more than 30 community service projects through our HomeAid Cares program, assisting 15 local agencies with free repairs and upgrades valued at over $300,000 for their facilities that serve the homeless.

 From a HomeAid Atlanta-Built Transitional Housing Program Graduate: